Healthdirect Free Australian health advice you can count on.

 • costs of your medical and hospital treatment

-• income replacement payments for loss of earnings while you are off work
+• cover some of your wages while you are off work

-• payment if you are permanently impaired, such as due to a spinal cord injury
+• lump-sum payment if you are permanently impaired, such as due to a spinal cord injury

 • death or funeral benefits if you die as a result of a work-related injury or illness

-Some schemes treat psychological trauma and mental illnesses in the same way as they treat physical injuries and illnesses, while others don’t.
+Some workers' compensation schemes also cover psychological trauma and mental illnesses such as post-traumatic stress disorder (PTSD), anxiety and depression.
 Check with your scheme to find out.

-There are 11 workers’ compensation schemes, with 3 for people employed by the Commonwealth Government and 8 for people employed by each state and territory.
+There are 11 workers' compensation schemes in Australia: 3 Commonwealth schemes and 8 for people employed by each state and territory.

 • Comcare, for:

-• corporations that have been granted a licence to self-insure
+• employees of corporations that have been granted a licence to self-insure

-• Seacare, for seafarers injured while working at sea
+• Seacare for some seafarers injured while working

-• Department of Veterans' Affairs, for current or former members of the Australian Defence Force who began service on or after 1 July 2004
+• Department of Veterans' Affairs for Australian Defence Force members who began service on or after 1 July 2004

 The state and territory workers’ compensation schemes are:

-Premiums are paid by the employer.
-The schemes cover most workers, including full-time workers, part-time workers and apprentices.
+Workers' compensation premiums are paid by your employer.
+Workers' compensation schemes cover most workers, including full-time workers, part-time workers and apprentices.
 Some casual workers and volunteers may be included.
-Most schemes do not cover contractors or sub-contractors.
+Some schemes may also cover contractors or sub-contractors.
+This will depend on the contract you have.

 Workers’ compensation also covers employees while they travel for work or on work-related business.

-Schemes differ, so check whether you are covered and what to do if you plan to make a claim.
+Different schemes have different rules, so check if you are covered and what to do if you plan to make a claim.

-• fill in a claim form for your workers’ compensation scheme (some schemes allow you to claim by telephone)
+• Fill in a claim form for your workers' compensation scheme.
+You can either do this by filling out a paper workers' compensation claim form or online.
+Some schemes allow you to claim by telephone.

-• in some cases, attend another medical appointment with a doctor chosen by your employer or insurer to provide further evidence that your injury or illness is work-related, and what treatment is required
+• In some cases, you many need to attend another medical appointment with a doctor chosen by your employer or insurer.
+This is to provide further evidence that your injury or illness is work-related and what treatment is required.

-Payments for incapacity are generally made to the employer, who passes the payment on to the injured worker.
-Check with your workers’ compensation scheme for the exact claims process and deadlines for notifying an employer.
+Again, schemes may differ.
+So check with your employer and workers' compensation scheme for the exact claims process and timeframe for notifying an employer.

 Resources and support